 One area in which knit lines can cause structural problems is behind a boss.
 A boss, of course, is a feature with a hole designed to accommodate a threaded fastener.
 (Protolabs doesn't create internal threads; those would be cut by a self-threading screw, machined in a separate operation, or added as an insert.)

 The boss is created by a raised core pin inside the mould around which resin flows.
 When the resin faces meet on the back side of the pin, they form a knit line.

 Two factors can make this particularly problematic.
 If the boss is near the edge of the part, the knit line will be very short, leaving relatively little surface holding the two faces together.
 When you add the "wedge" effect of a screw being driven into the boss, a knit line can turn into a crack.

 Knit lines will also occur between gates in a part.
 Gates are the areas where resin is injected into your part.
 When you get your gate and ejector layout, check it.
 We don't often use multiple gates, but if we do, check to see if you have any critical cosmetic or strength requirements about halfway between every two gates.

-Of course, finding knit lines in your prototypes is better than finding them in your production parts, and that's what prototyping is for.
-If you have critical requirements for strength of knit lines, please call a customer service engineer on 44 (0) 1952 683047 to discuss, or email at [email protected].
+Of course, finding knit lines in your prototypes is better than finding them in your production parts, which, of course, is what prototyping is for.
+If you have critical requirements for strength of knit lines, please call a Protolabs applications engineer at +44 (0) 1952 683047 to discuss, or email at [email protected].